-This course is a continuation of AE 108.
-Topics covered include signed numbers, basic algebra operations, exponents, word problems, charts and graphs, and English-Metric measurements and conversions.
-Students must meet minimum requirements of a C or better in the course before enrolling in college level math courses.
-If minimum requirements are not met, the student receives a grade of Incomplete (I) and must repeat the course.
+This course is a continuation of AE108.
+Topics covered include signed numbers, basic algebra operations, exponents, word problems, charts, basic graphing, and English-Metric methods of measurement.
+Placement in this class is based on results of assessment scores or successful completion of AE108 and/or recommendation of the instructor.
+At the end of the semester students complete a post-test to determine progress.
+Students must meet minimum requirements before enrolling in college level math courses.
+If minimum requirements are not met, the student receives a grade of Incomplete (I) and repeats the course.
 Developmental in nature, credit in this course does not apply toward graduation.

-Prerequisites: Compass score or AE108 with a C or better.
-Co-requisite: ED101
+Prerequisites: Asset or Compass score or AE108 with score of 70% or better.